i-dot-ai/lex-graph/README.md

 ## Credits

 This project builds upon and was inspired by the work of the Graphie team at King’s Quantitative and Digital Law Lab (QuantLaw), King's College London.
 Their original project Graphie demonstrated innovative approaches to legal knowledge graph construction and analysis of UK legislation, based on the Housing Act 2004.
-We encourage those interested in legal knowledge graphs to explore the original Graphie (https://graphie.quantlaw.co.uk/) project available at: https://github.com/kclquantlaw/graphie.
+We encourage those interested in legal knowledge graphs to explore the original [Graphie](https://graphie.quantlaw.co.uk/) project available at: [https://github.com/kclquantlaw/graphie](https://github.com/kclquantlaw/graphie).

-All data is sourced from https://www.legislation.gov.uk/.
+All data is sourced from [The National Archives legislation wesbite](https://www.legislation.gov.uk/).
 Crown © and database right material reused under the Open Government Licence v3.0.
 Material derived from the European Institutions © European Union, 1998-2019, reused under the terms of Commission Decision 2011/833/EU.